Reading now: Visual and functional check: Why it is mandatory before every use

 Typical mistakes – and how to avoid them

-In practice, testing is often done only briefly or not at all.
+In practice, testing is often done simply "quickly" or not at all.
 Why?
 Time pressure, routine, lack of training.
 Yet this is precisely where the greatest risks arise.

 Common mistakes are: